Germany–Soviet Union relations, 1918–1941: Relations in the mid-1930s

 Economically, the Soviet Union made repeated efforts to reestablish closer contacts with Germany in the mid-1930s.
 The Soviet Union chiefly sought to repay debts from earlier trade with raw materials, while Germany sought to rearm.
 The two countries signed a credit agreement in 1935.
 By 1936, crises in the supply of raw materials and foodstuffs forced Hitler to decree a Four Year Plan for rearmament "without regard to costs".
 However, despite those issues, Hitler rebuffed the Soviet Union's attempts to seek closer political ties to Germany along with an additional credit agreement.

 Litvinov's strategy faced ideological and political obstacles.
 The ruling Conservatives in Britain, who dominated the House of Commons from 1931 onwards, continued to regard the Soviet Union as no less of a threat than Nazi Germany (some saw the USSR as the greater threat).
-At the same time, as the Soviet Union underwent upheavals in the midst of the Great Purge of 1934–1940, the West did not perceive it as a potentially valuable ally.
+At the same time, as the Soviet Union underwent upheavals in the midst of the Great Purge of 1934–1940, the West or even Western leftists did not perceive it as a potentially valuable ally.

 Further complicating matters, the purge of the People's Commissariat for Foreign Affairs forced the Soviet Union to close down quite a number of embassies abroad.
 At the same time, the purges made the signing of an economic deal with Germany less likely: they disrupted the already confused Soviet administrative structure necessary for negotiations and thus prompted Hitler to regard the Soviets as militarily weak.

 Spanish Civil War

 The Nationalists led by General Francisco Franco defeated the Republican government for control of Spain in a very bloody civil war, 1936–1939.
 Germany sent in elite air and tank units to the Nationalist forces; and Italy sent in several combat divisions.
 The Soviet Union sent military and political advisors, and sold munitions in support of the "Loyalist," or Republican, side.
-The Comnitern helped Communist parties around the world send in volunteers to the International Brigades that fought for the Loyalists.
+The Comintern helped Communist parties around the world send in volunteers to the International Brigades that fought for the Loyalists.
 The other major powers were neutral.